 \section{Methodology}

-The overall framework comprises three parts, as illustrated in \cref{fig:pipeline}.
-The framework begins with data preparation, which involves curating a comprehensive dataset that includes simulated and real-world spatial data, as well as general-domain data, with details elaborated in~\cref{sec:dataset_benchmark}.
-This is followed by the supervised fine-tuning phase(detailed in \cref{sec:sft}), where the model is finetuned on simulated spatial data and general domain data to generate a metric-grounded map and establish a structured COT reasoning process.
-Finally, in the reinforcement fine-tuning phase(presented in \cref{sec:rl}), we employ the GRPO algorithm to conduct policy optimization on real-world spatial data, thereby effectively bridging the sim-to-real gap.
+The overall framework comprises three sequential components, as illustrated in \cref{fig:pipeline}.
+First, it starts with data preparation, which involves curating a comprehensive dataset encompassing simulated and real-world spatial data, as well as general VQA data, with detailed specifications elaborated in \cref{sec:dataset_benchmark}.
+This is followed by the supervised fine-tuning (SFT) phase (detailed in \cref{sec:sft}), where the model is fine-tuned on simulated spatial data and general VQA data to generate a metric-grounded map and establish a Structured CoT reasoning process.
+Finally, in the reinforcement fine-tuning (RFT) phase (presented in \cref{sec:rl}), we adopt the GRPO algorithm to perform policy optimization on real-world spatial data, thereby effectively bridging the sim-to-real gap.